-As part of the MJA3 and the Clean and Efficient Agricultural Sectors Covenant, the objective of the Dutch dairy sector is improvement of the energy efficiency by 2 percent.
-FrieslandCampina complies with this objective by achieving an average energy efficiency improvement of 2 percent per year in the production of dairy products at the production locations.
+As part of the a Dutch covenant for saving energy (MJA 3)and the Clean and Efficient Agricultural Sectors Covenant, the objective of the Dutch dairy sector is improvement of the energy efficiency by 2 percent.
+FrieslandCampina complies with this objective by achieving an average energy efficiency improvement of 2 percent per year in the production locations.

-By saving energy and producing sustainable energy, the dairy farming sector can contribute to the reduction of the use of fossil fuels and the emission of greenhouse gases, such as carbon dioxide CO2, nitrous oxide N2O and methane CH4.
+By saving energy and producing sustainable energy, the dairy sector can contribute to the reduction of the use of fossil fuels and the emission of greenhouse gases, such as carbon dioxide CO2, nitrous oxide N2O and methane CH4.
 The use of energy per ton product is reduced by investing in energy-efficient installations.
-For example, the new production location of FrieslandCampina in Borculo uses certified sustainable pyrolysis oil with a very low direct CO2 emission for its energy supply.
-Investments have been made for more efficient use of energy in, among others, the production locations of FrieslandCampina in Leeuwarden, Veghel and of Alaska Milk Corporation in Makati City (Philippines).
+For example, the production facility in Borculo commissioned a biogas pipeline that transports approximately seven million cubic metres of biogas supplied by a company and the cheese production facility in Balkbrug is fully supplied with steam originating from a wood-fired heating plant that uses prunings as fuel.

 Greenhouse gas emissions

 The greenhouse gas emissions of production and transport declined by 8.7 percent in 2018.
 This is primarily due to the increasing quantity of sustainably generated electricity (solar panels and wind energy), produced by member dairy farmers.

 The greenhouse gas emissions from the procurement of milk, milk powder and whey decreased by 1.1 percent to 3,822 kt in 2018.
 The main reason is the decrease in the purchase of third-party milk powder as a raw material for dairy products.